opticfluorine/sovereign/docs/manual/creators/scripting/api/scripting.md

 #### Supported Types for AddEntityParameterHint

-The `type` argument for `scripting.AddEntityParameterHint` must be one of the following values:
+The `type` argument for `Scripting.AddEntityParameterHint` must be one of the following values:

 | Type       | Description              |
 |------------|--------------------------|